 Consumers' average baseline brain map score was 76%.
 However, the values ranged widely from 29% (indicating a high degree of impairment) to 100% (indicating normal functioning).
 Consumers appeared to have relatively high functioning in the sensory integration and cognitive domains at baseline, while baseline functioning in the self-regulation and relational domains tended to be slightly lower.
-For both the sensory integration score and cognitive domains, the average score was 81% (sensory integration range: 38% to 100%, cognitive range: 15% to 100%).
-In comparison, for both self-regulation and relational domains, the average score was 71% (self-regulation range: 35% to 100%, relational range: 27% to 100%).
+For both the sensory integration score and cognitive domains, the average score was 81% (sensory integration and relational domains, the average score was 81% (sensory integration and relational domains, the average score was 71% (self-regulation range: 35% to 100%, relational range: 27% to 100%).
 Overall, there were not significant differences in baseline scores and the level of recommended interventions between adults and TAY.